-Germany: Muenster crash driver had no license for weapon
+3 still in critical condition after German van rampage

-BERLIN (AP) — A German security official says the man who drove a van into a crowd in Muenster had no license for the gun with which he then killed himself.
+BERLIN (AP) — Three people remain in critical condition after the deadly van rampage in the western German city of Muenster, a hospital official said Monday.

-The 48-year-old German killed two people when he crashed into the crowd outside a popular bar in the western city on Saturday afternoon.
+A 48-year-old German killed two people and injured more than 20 others when he crashed into the crowd outside a popular bar on Saturday afternoon.
 He then fatally shot himself in the van.

-Herbert Reul, the interior minister of North Rhine-Westphalia state where Muenster is located, told WDR 5 radio Monday that “he had no weapons license.
-It was not a properly acquired weapon.”
+Muenster’s University Hospital said it has been able to release two of the eight patients it admitted.

-Police have said that an email sent to a neighbor among others late last month contained “vague indications of suicidal thoughts, but no indications of a danger to other people.”
-They say there’s no indication of any political motive.
+“Three patients still have life-threatening injuries, so it’s uncertain how things will turn out,” Michael Raschke, the hospital’s deputy medical director, told reporters.
+But a fourth patient’s condition has improved, he added.

 Most Read Nation & World Stories